Jerry Amaldev: Film career

-Jerry Amaldev debuted in Malayalam industry through Fazil's Manjil Virinja Pookkal in 1980 and won the Kerala State Award for excellence in Music Direction for the same.
-Before that, he used to work as assistant to the great Indian Music Director Naushad.
+Jerry Amaldev debuted in the Malayalam industry through Fazil's Manjil Virinja Pookkal in 1980 and won the Kerala State Award for Excellence in Music Direction for the same.
+Before that, he used to work as an assistant to the great Indian Music Director Naushad.
 He was trained in North Indian Vocal Music under Madhusoondan Patwardhan of Vishnu Digambar Sangeet Vidyalaya, Pune.
 Since the debut was a hit in Malayalam he got really busy in Mollywood and had worked for around 75 films.
-He had conducted musical ceremony during the Pope's visit of India with choir of 500 and an orchestra of 40.
-He had also composed songs for some Bollywood movies.
+He conducted a musical ceremony during the Pope's visit to India with a choir of 500 and an orchestra of 40.
+He also composed songs for some Bollywood movies.

-But during the early time of millennium he suddenly disappeared from Malayalam industries.
+But during the early time of the millennium, he suddenly disappeared from Malayalam industries.
 No.1 Snehatheeram Bangalore North is the last known film that he had composed for any Malayalam films.
-After quitting Malayalam film industry he started teaching music at the American International School, Chennai.
+After quitting the Malayalam film industry he started teaching music at the American International School, Chennai.
 He is now working at Choice School, Cochin, where he teaches school students music along with composing music for various socially relevant films and television serials.
-He now teaches at the Asian Christian College of Music - www.accm.org.in, Kottayam as the professor to History of Music & Conducting where he is the academic adviser.
+He now teaches at the Asian Christian College of Music – www.accm.org.in, Kottayam as the professor of History of Music & Conducting where he is the academic adviser.

 He made a comeback in 2016 by being the music director for the songs in the film Action Hero Biju directed by Abrid Shine, and starring Nivin Pauly.

 Family

-He was married to Jolly Jerry Amaldev, and has three daughters Meera, Sangeeta and Dahlia.
+He was married to Jolly Jerry Amaldev and has three daughters Meera, Sangeeta and Dahlia.
 His wife died in 2008 due to cancer.
-Currently he lives in Palatty, Kannachanthodu Road, Kochi.
+Currently, he lives in Palatty, Kannachanthodu Road, Kochi.